 - It is a lifelong condition

-- Specialist, tailored support may help with some of the challenges that can be experienced by a person on the autism spectrum
+- Specialist, tailored support can help with some of the challenges that can be experienced as a person on the autism spectrum